khulnasoft-lab/design.khulnasoft.com/contents/components/tables.md

 ## Interaction

-* When including triggers to manipulate the data, they should be placed directly above the table.
+When including triggers to manipulate the data, such as filters, they should be placed directly above the table.

-* TODO: Describe the behaviour of the mouse hover for table rows
+Additional actions that a user can take from an individual row are displayed in the far right column and are visible at all times (no on-hover visibility).
+If a table row require more than three action buttons, try to use a `more menu` instead of a single or group buttons.

-* TODO: Describe combination of commands/buttons with all the variety of states, which we used in table rows.
+It is also possible to use in-line links to provide additional information to other items in the table or route the user to a different page.

 ## Actions